 This committee is the central committee for progressing sustainability initiatives within Simon.
 It is tasked with setting the strategic direction for the sustainability framework and provides counsel and executive oversight on initiatives.
 The Field Network is comprised of the management teams at centers across the portfolio.

 "Through the support of senior executives, Simon has integrated sustainability throughout different levels of the organization and the company is well equipped to address opportunities and challenges around environmental, social and governance and topics."

-Mona Y. Benisi, Senior Director of Sustainability Simon Property Group
+Mona Y. Benisi, Vice President of Sustainability Simon Property Group

 SHOPPERS HAVE THE ABILITY TO SHOP FOR “ANYTHING, ANYWHERE, ANYTIME” BUT WHAT DOES THIS MEAN FOR OUR ENVIRONMENT?

 The retail landscape is evolving.
 Shoppers have more choices to purchase a wider variety of products in different ways.
 While the retailers work hard to deliver convenience to shoppers, consumer shopping behaviors do have environmental and socioeconomic impacts.
 What does that look like?
 At Simon, we took the challenge of determining whether online or mall shopping was more sustainable by setting up a data-driven methodology to understand the sustainability impacts of both channels.